ibm-cloud-docs/activity-tracker/analyze/bss_mfa_events.md

 ## Events that are generated when you configure ID-based MFA
 {: #mfa_events_id_based}

 IBMid MFA for an account requires a time-based one-time passcode in addition to a standard IBMid and password during login.
 This type of MFA is enabled at the account level by the account owner or an administrator for the billing service.
-[Learn more](/docs/iam?topic=iam-types#id-based).
+[Learn more](/docs/account?topic=account-types#id-based).

 This type of MFA applies to all account resources.

 To configure ID-based MFA for users that log in to your account, you must complete the following steps:
 1. As the account owner or an administrator for the billing service, turn it on or off from the **Manage** &gt; **Access (IAM)** &gt; **Settings** page in the {{site.data.keyword.cloud_notm}} console.
-For more information, see [enable MFA for all users in the account](/docs/iam?topic=iam-enablemfa#enabling).
+For more information, see [enable MFA for all users in your account](/docs/account?topic=account-enablemfa#enabling).
-2. Each user in the account must [set up TOTP](/docs/iam?topic=iam-enablemfa#enabling) to log in to your account.
+2. Each user in the account must [set up TOTP](/docs/account?topic=account-enablemfa#setupapp) to log in to your account.

 You get the following events in your account when you set on MFA in the account: